 A 14 member Board of Directors is elected by the membership at the Annual General Meeting.
 The Board meets monthly to address ongoing and new issues, successes and concerns related to activities in and around Sydenham District.

-DAN CORBETT
+Chair - DAN CORBETT - Traffic

-I have lived in Kingston for 30 years and a resident of Livingston Avenue for most of this time.
+I have lived in Kingston for 30 years and been a resident of Livingston Avenue for most of this time.
 I value the quality of life in my neighbourhood and in the larger community.
 In my career I had extensive leadership experience working collaboratively with stakeholders on strategic change strategies to advance organizational excellence.
 I have served as President & CEO in the public sector (St. Lawrence College) and the not-for-profit sector (National Quality Institute).
 My previous experience was in the private sector where I served in senior executive roles in Canada, the UK and the USA.
 Prior to my retirement, I was a strategic management consultant where I led executive team development workshops,facilitated strategic planning sessions for Boards and a speaker at conferences and seminars in Canada and internationally.

 I came to Kingston 50 years ago as an undergrad at Queen’s in 1971.
 This, of course, makes me a relative newcomer to Kingston.